TradeLogDEV/TradeLog/README.md

 ---

+- 📥 **Trade Import** — Import trade history from TradingView, MetaTrader 4, and MetaTrader 5.

-## Importing TradingView Trades
+## Importing Trade History

+TradeLog supports importing trade history from multiple trading platforms.

+### TradingView

-TradeLog supports importing trade history from **TradingView CSV exports**.
+TradeLog supports importing trade history using **TradingView CSV exports**.

 1. Export your trade history from TradingView.
 2. Open TradeLog.
 3. Navigate to the import functionality.
 4. Select your TradingView CSV file.
+5. Review the import preview.
+6. Import the trades into your TradeLog database.

+### MetaTrader 4 & MetaTrader 5

+TradeLog also supports importing trade history from **MetaTrader 4 (MT4)** and **MetaTrader 5 (MT5)** account statement files.

+1. Export your account history from MetaTrader.
+2. Open TradeLog.
+3. Navigate to the import functionality.
+4. Select your exported MetaTrader statement.
-5. Review the imported trades.
+5. Review the import preview.
-6. Import them into your TradeLog database.
+6. Import the trades into your TradeLog database.

+Supported import formats may vary depending on the export format provided by the trading platform.
 ---

 ## Screenshots